Reasoning-Enhanced Rare-Event Prediction with Balanced Outcome Correction: Examples

+This example is described in Use Case 1 section.
+We used the dataset provided by Financial Protection Bureau (CFPB) complaint database.
 Handling consumer finance complaints that lead to monetary relief is costly both for firms and the overall financial ecosystem: empirical studies of CFPB complaint data show an average payout of about \$1,470 per successful complaint, reflecting the direct financial burden of remediation for companies and consumers alike [19].
 At the system level, the Consumer Financial Protection Bureau’s enforcement and supervision work has generated nearly \$20 billion in consumer relief, illustrating the magnitude of unresolved harm that must eventually be addressed without early intervention [20].
 By contrast, prevention and support efforts—such as regulatory complaint systems and proactive compliance—are funded through agency operations that cost hundreds of millions annually (e.g., CFPB spending well below \$1 billion per year) and aim to reduce complaint volume and remediation costs over time.
 Together these figures underscore that proactive prevention and early prediction models are significantly more cost-efficient than reactive handling of complaint events, making them valuable investments for minimizing financial and operational exposure in consumer finance. \\ A reasonable estimate for the intervention cost in consumer finance complaint handling is \$50–\$150 per flagged complaint, corresponding to 1–3 additional customer interactions (e.g., outbound call, follow-up, documentation) at approximately \$10–\$50 per contact, or equivalently 1–3 hours of agent or specialist time at \$26–\$30 per hour.
-These ranges are consistent with published benchmarks for financial-services contact center costs and staffing rates, e.g. [21]. \\ Based on the above considerations, the parameters $ce$ and $ci$ were set to 1500 and 50, respectively. \\\\ This example is described in Use Case 1 section with Financial Protection Bureau (CFPB) complaint database and with probability threshold 0.7 and 0.5 metrics and cost tables are shown on Fig. 2a and Fig. 2b.
-We also show dependency of metrics and cost reduction from the probability threshold.
-In this and other examples “corrected only” table row reflects metrics for only selected by probability threshold samples and “final corrected” row for all samples.
+These ranges are consistent with published benchmarks for financial-services contact center costs and staffing rates, e.g. [21]. \\\\ With this dataset we had the following sample counts: